top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/20_intersection_navigation.md

 ## Demo instructions {#demo-indefinite-navigation-run}

-Follow these steps to run the intersection navigation on your Duckiebot:
+Follow these steps to run the current solution to the intersection navigation on your Duckiebot:

 For the current working version you need to checkout the branch devel-intersection_navigation , and more specifically the commit #0837ecf until a stable verson is published.